 - use misleading advertising relating to qualifications, area of expertise, fees, procedures or outcomes

-- act unconscionably by acting in bad faith and deliberately taking advantage of patients who are disadvantaged by:
+- act unconscionably by deliberately taking advantage of patients who are disadvantaged by:

-- ignorance of important facts that you know but they don’t understand
+- ignorance of important facts that the medical professional knows, but the patient doesn’t understand

 - financial problems